nginxinc/nginx-amplify-doc/amplify-guide.md

 In order to create unique objects for monitoring, the agent must be able to extract a valid hostname from the system.
 The hostname is also utilized as one of the components for generating a unique identifier.
 Essentially, the hostname and the UUID unambiguously identify a particular instance of the agent to the Amplify backend.
 If the hostname or the UUID are changed, the agent and the backend will register a new object for monitoring.

 When first generated, the uuid is written to `agent.conf`.
 Typically this happens automatically when the agent starts and successfully detects the hostname for the first time.
-Normally you SHOULD NOT change the UUID in `agent.conf`.
+Normally you shouldn't change the UUID in `agent.conf`.

 The agent will try its best to determine the correct hostname.
 If it fails to determine the hostname, you can set the hostname manually in the `agent.conf` file.
 Check for the following section, and put the desired hostname in here: